 Create a Welcoming Atmosphere

-Before you break out the accessories, turn to the corners of your hallway that could do with a little love.
-These spaces can sometimes become a little cluttered, so give the area a quick spruce ahead of decorating.
+Before you break out the Christmas ornaments, turn to the corners of your hallway that could do with a little love.
+These spaces can often become a little cluttered, so give the area a quick spruce ahead of decorating.
 Tuck shoes into storage if you can, and consider clearing a few coat hooks for guests to use.
 As we head into the colder months, wet and rainy weather will be on the cards, so be prepared with a doormat and umbrella stand; you could even place a few umbrellas by the door to escort guests back to their cars on particularly drizzly nights.
 If your hallway has wooden or tiled flooring, rugs or hallway runners can create warmth underfoot; they’ll be particularly appreciated on colder evenings, both at Christmastime and beyond.

 Add Ambience with Lighting